-Bill ID/Topic Location Summary Position AB 1184 Gloria D Public records: writing transmitted by electronic mail: retention.
-6/6/2019-S. JUD.
-6/6/2019-Referred to Com. on JUD.
-The California Public Records Act requires a public agency, defined to mean any state or local agency, to make public records available for inspection, subject to certain exceptions.
-Existing law specifies that public records include any writing containing information relating to the conduct of the public's business, including writing transmitted by electronic mail.
+Bill ID/Topic Location Summary Position AB 1184 Gloria D 5/20/2019- A. THIRD READING The California Public Records Act requires a public agency, defined to mean any state or local agency, to make public records available for inspection, subject to certain exceptions.
+Existing law specifies that public records include any writing containing information relating to the conduct of the public's business, including writing Public records: writing transmitted by electronic mail: retention.
+5/20/2019-Read second time.
+Ordered to third reading. transmitted by electronic mail.
 The act requires any agency that has any information that constitutes a public record not exempt from disclosure, to make that public record available in accordance with certain provisions and authorizes every agency to adopt regulations stating the procedures to be followed when making its records available, if the regulations are consistent with those provisions.
 Existing law authorizes cities, counties, and special districts to destroy or to dispose of duplicate records that are less than two years old when they are no longer required by the city, county, or special district, as specified.
 This bill would, unless a longer retention period is required by statute or regulation, require a public agency for purposes of the California Public Records Act to retain and preserve for at least 2 years every writing containing information relating to the conduct of the public's business prepared, owned, or used by any public agency that is transmitted by electronic mail.
 This bill contains other related provisions and other existing laws.
 AB 1198 Stone, Mark D Public employees' retirement: pension reform: excepted employees: transit workers.
 4/26/2019-A. 2 YEAR 4/26/2019-Failed Deadline pursuant to Rule 61(a)(2).
 (Last location was P.E. & R. on 3/21/2019)(May be acted upon Jan 2020) The California Public Employees' Pension Reform Act of 2013 (PEPRA), among other things, establishes new retirement formulas, which are generally applicable to employees first employed on or after January 1, 2013, and which a public employer offering a defined benefit pension plan is prohibited from exceeding.
 PEPRA excepts certain public employees from its provisions, including certain transit workers whose interests are protected by specified federal law until a federal district court ruled that a United States Department of Labor determination that the application of PEPRA to these workers violated federal law was in error, or until January 1, 2016, as specified.
 A district court ruling to this effect occurred on December 31, 2014.
 This bill would except transit workers hired before January 1, 2016, from PEPRA by removing the federal district court contingency language from the provision excepting certain transit workers from PEPRA, as described above.
-AB 1208 Ting D Utility user taxes: exemption: clean energy resource.
-6/24/2019- S. THIRD READING 6/24/2019-Action From GOV. & F.: Read second time.To THIRD READING.
-Existing law generally provides that the legislative body of any city and any charter city may make and enforce all ordinances and regulations with respect to municipal affairs, as provided, including, but not limited to, a utility user tax on the consumption of gas and electricity.
+AB 1208 Ting D Utility user taxes: exemption: clean energy resource. & F. Existing law generally provides that the legislative body of any city and any charter city may make and enforce all ordinances and regulations with respect to municipal affairs, as provided, including, but not limited to, a utility user tax on the consumption of gas and electricity.
 Existing law provides that the board of supervisors of any county may levy a utility user tax on the consumption of, among other things, gas and electricity in the unincorporated area of the county.
 This bill would extend the repeal date of the above-described exemption from January 1, 2020, to January 1, 2027.
 The bill would include findings that the changes proposed by this bill address a matter of statewide concern rather than a municipal affair and, therefore, apply to all cities, including charter cities.
 This bill contains other existing laws.